Taiga Bean Goose Gé Síolghé Taiga Anser fabalis

 Feral populations, especially those from The Lough, are very mobile, and cloud the status of true wild individuals.

 One record of a wild bird.

 1985 Lissagriffin, one from the 31st March to the 7th April.
-The race involved was Branta canadensis minima.
+The race involved was Branta c. minima.

 Scarce winter visitor, with most records being of birds flying over coastal locations during the late autumn arrival period.
 Wintering birds are scarce.

-Since the early 1990’s this species has become more regular in the county and is now commonly seen in winter at a number of locations.
-It remains unusual away from the east Cork strongholds.
+Since the 1980’s this subspecies of Brent Goose species has become more regular in the county and is now commonly seen in winter at a number of locations.
+It remains scarce away from the east Cork strongholds.

 Global Distribution: the main population breeding in northeastern Canada and wintering along the Atlantic coast of the U.S. from Maine to Georgia, and two smaller populations, one breeding in Franz Josef Land, Svalbard, and northeastern Greenland and wintering in Denmark, northeast England, and Scotland, and the other breeding in the far-northeastern Canadian islands and wintering in Ireland, southwest England, and in a small but significant area, le Havre de Regnéville, centered on the Sienne Estuary in Manche (Northern France).
 In Ireland it is recorded in winter from a number of areas including Lough Foyle, Strangford Lough, Tralee Bay and Castlemaine Harbour.
 (Source: Wikipedia)